 My friend Dustin, whom I had grown up with since age six, was the other huge musical influence that I had growing up.
 It was Dustin who turned me on to Ben Harper and Xavier Rudd -- the two biggest influences on my slide playing -- he also got me into the Flaming Lips, the White Stripes, Beck, the Pixies, the Yeah Yeah Yeahs, TV on the Radio, Nick Drake, Neutral Milk Hotel, Morphine, and a bunch of other bands.
 That guy really expanded my mind.
 Even today, when I'm writing a new song, I'll ask myself, "Would Dustin think this song was cool?"
 If the answer is yes, then I keep working on it.

 Marc Arbeeny was the third biggest musical influence I had.
+He turned me on to bands like Television, the Velvet Underground and Lou Reed, Richard Hell, Patti Smith, Frank Zappa, the Clash . . .
 I wrote a long blog about him here.

 I get asked a lot what kind of music I listen to.
 I try not to say the regular "Oh, I like everything."
 I hate it when people say that.
 There's a lot of music that I don't like.
 Still, my taste in music, at this point in my life, is very eclectic.
 Just the other day, I put my ipod on shuffle, and I smiled as it jumped from Bach to the Beastie Boys, from Hank Williams to Lamb of God, from the Fugees to Frank Zappa, Aretha Franklin to the Misfits, Dave Brubeck to Garth Brooks, Leadbelly to System of a Down to the Everly Brothers . . .
 The only thing I don't really listen to is rap.
 I think that rap is so much more of a cultural statement than a musical genre, and I've just never identified with it.
 I don't want to force a connection with music that I just can't feel or relate to.
 That said, I do have Straight Out of Compton by NWA.
 Everyone should.
 And there's some some hip hop that I am into: Public Enemy, Outkast, Fugees -- although these artists bridge the gap between hip hop and rap effortlessly.
 POS is a personal favorite hip hop artist of mine.
 He's lesser known, perhaps; he's in the same musical realm as Slug and Atmosphere.